asreview/asreview-makita/README.md

   --n_stop n_stop                           The number of label actions to simulate.
 Default will stop simulating when all relevant records are found.
   --classifiers CLASSIFIERS                 Classifiers to use                              Default: ['logistic', 'nb', 'rf', 'svm']
   --feature-extractors FEATURE_EXTRACTOR    Feature extractors to use                       Default: ['doc2vec', 'sbert', 'tfidf']
-  --query_strategies QUERY_STRATEGY         Query strategies to use                         Default: ['max'] --balance_strategies BALANCE_STRATEGY     Balance strategies to use                       Default: ['double'] --impossible_models IMPOSSIBLE_MODELS     Model combinations to exclude                   Default: ['nb,doc2vec', 'nb,sbert']
+  --queriers QUERIER         Query strategies to use                         Default: ['max'] --balancers BALANCE_STRATEGY     Balance strategies to use                       Default: ['double'] --impossible_models IMPOSSIBLE_MODELS     Model combinations to exclude                   Default: ['nb,doc2vec', 'nb,sbert']
 ```